 Script injections can be used to do anything from altering a website’s appearance to accessing user account data.

 Cross-site scripting (XSS) is a type of injection technique that allows the attacker to inject malicious code into a vulnerable web application to hijack the interactions users have with it.

 It can be used to perform unauthorized activities and phishing attacks.
-It can also be used to capture keystrokes, stealing personal data and passwords in the process, or to steal sensitive information directly.
+It can also be used to capture keystrokes, stealing personal data and passwords in the process.
+Or to steal sensitive information directly.

-But ads are a popular attack route.
+Ads are a popular attack route.

-To make matters worse, Windows doesn’t show you these by default—and some criminals, wise to this, label files with double extensions, like this: suspicious.PDF.js.
+To make matters worse, Windows doesn’t show you these by default.
+And some criminals, wise to this, label files with double extensions, like this: suspicious.PDF.js.